 When your braces are first removed, they are unstable and the most vulnerable to shifting.
 This is especially true in the first six months.
 Your teeth will eventually become stable again in about six to nine months.
 Your retainer will keep your teeth in the desired positions until the ligament fibers attached to the roots of your teeth have reorganized and settled into their final positions.

 Never eat with your retainer in, and make sure to put it in its case whenever it isn’t in your mouth.
-Remember to remove your retainer before brushing, and brush your retainer before placing it back in your mouth.
-However, never brush your retainer with toothpaste.
-Instead, use plain water, and rinse it well before putting it back in your mouth.
-It is recommended that you disinfect your retainer at least once a week by soaking it in denture cleanser.
+Remember to remove your retainer before brushing, and brush your retainer with toothpaste before placing it into the retainer case.
+It is recommended that you disinfect your retainer at least once a week by soaking it in Retainer Brite.

 If your retainer has been damaged, or if you have any questions or concerns, please call us at our Memphis orthodontics office.
 We serve patients all over Memphis including Germantown and Collierville.
 If there is an after hours emergency, you can contact us via email or through our answering service.